 Content Note: A mild TV-14

-Why You Should Watch: A ’80s classic TV Show that explores the Beauty and the Beast fairy tale in a refreshing and enjoyable way.
+Why You Should Watch: A ’80s classic TV Show exploring the Beauty and the Beast fairy tale in a refreshing and enjoyable way.
 If you love Beauty and the Beast stories or urban fantasy, then this one is a must-see!

 Content Note: TV-PG